-In a bear market you need to be able to separate which protocols are creating value and which ones were just duping investors into buying their token.
+In a bear market, you need to be able to separate which protocols are creating value and which ones were just duping investors into buying their tokens.

 What value does the protocol generate?

 “Dude!
 Hello?
-They set up a full nodes.
+They set up full nodes.
 These are very valuable”.

 The problem is that no-one really wants to pay for these.